QuickLearner171998/pytesseract_ocr/README.md

 run demo.py:

-python demo.py --imageDir="path/to/imageDir" --preprocess="thresh --resize=Fasle
+python demo.py --imageDir="path/to/imageDir" --preprocess="thresh" --resize=Fasle

+####Note: For good results try resizing the image by different factors. change resize to True for the same.